Forest to the left, water to the right, fine gray sand stretches ahead – you’re in the Jungle baby and you’re not gonna know what’s going to happen!!!

-Y es, the intro was a bit cheesy but jungles always make me swell up with ricotta.
+Yes, the intro was a bit cheesy but jungles always make me swell up with ricotta.

-In the ocean and jungle you are helpless and perfectly imbalanced in nature; the natural makes sensibilities an unabated enemy – you never know what you’ll get by the cover.
+In the ocean and jungle you are helpless and perfectly imbalanced in nature; nature makes sensibilities an unabated enemy – you never know what you’ll get by the cover.
 But you are up for the challenge.
 You can feel the cool breeze, the sand going in between your toes as you step, and you know, if there’s a horse-and-carriage pulling your backpack for you what can possibly go wrong.
-But you never know and this is what travelers seek when they visit a Costa Rican rain-forest in the Osa Peninsula.
+But you never know, and this is what travelers seek when they visit a Costa Rican rain-forest in the Osa Peninsula.